-In other words, his/her behavior must alter the working conditions in a way that it no longer qualifies for a comfortable environment to work for it’s employees.
-Furthermore, the behavior must also be discriminatory in nature in the eyes of Equal Employment Opportunity Commission (EEOC), created by the Civil Rights Act, 1964.
+In other words, his/her behavior must alter the working conditions in a way that it no longer qualifies for a comfortable environment to work for its employees.
+Furthermore, the behavior must also be discriminatory in nature in the eyes of the Equal Employment Opportunity Commission (EEOC), created by the Civil Rights Act, 1964.

 So a boss who asks his employees to finish a task by the end of the evening, or a colleague who talks too loud does not demonstrate a hostile workplace.
 However, if an employee keeps asking another out on a date, share sexually explicit material in the workplace or tells offensive jokes, he’s guilty of making a workplace hostile.
 He’s essentially conducting acts of sexual harassment towards his fellow coworkers and they have a right to file a legal complaint against that person.

-As a boss it’s your job to make sure that doesn’t happen.
+As a boss, it’s your job to make sure that doesn’t happen.
 You have a responsibility to protect your employees from any threat in the workplace.
 But how to detect a hostile working environment?

 Here are a few examples of hostile working environment:

 - Offensive comments about someone’s religion, gender, race, origin, sexuality, etc.

 - Threatening someone to do something out of their job profile.

 If you witness any of these things happening in your workplace, you need to deal with it immediately for the safety of your employees and your organization.